This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 What Is Allspice?
 Benefits, Uses, Substitutes & More

 If your kitchen is usually stocked with a variety of herbs and spices, allspice may be one that you don’t typically get lots of use out of.
-While most people associate allspice with recipes like pumpkin pie, there are lots of other ways to utilize this nutrient-rich spice too, such as in seasonings, marinades, meatballs and mulled wine.
+While most people associate it with recipes like pumpkin pie, there are lots of other ways to utilize this nutrient-rich spice too, such as in seasonings, marinades, meatballs and mulled wine.

 What are the ingredients in allspice?
 And how many spices are in allspice?